The Now Show

 used to have a long list of them, and may still do.

-Periodically Punt and Dennis (and often the same guests) will do a different radio show in its place, It's Been A Bad Week
+When Radio 2 had a Saturday comedy slot, Punt and Dennis (and often the same guests) had another show in that slot, It's Been A Bad Week

-, which is about weird news stories from around the world.
-Each week the stories' protagonists compete for who's had the worst week, thus winning "The Worst Week Of The Week Award, Awarded Weekly On A Week-By-Week Basis
+, which was about weird news stories from around the world.
+Each week the stories' protagonists competed for who's had the worst week, thus winning "The Worst Week Of The Week Award, Awarded Weekly On A Week-By-Week Basis

 The Now Show provides examples of: